Build and test Go projects

-Sign in to your Azure DevOps organization and navigate to your project.
+Sign-in to your Azure DevOps organization and go to your project.

 You might be redirected to GitHub to sign in.
 If so, enter your GitHub credentials.

-When the list of repositories appears, select your repository.
+When you see the list of repositories, select your repository.

 You might be redirected to GitHub to install the Azure Pipelines app.
-If so, select Approve and install.
+If so, select Approve & install.

-See the sections below to learn some of the more common ways to customize your pipeline.
+azure-pipelines.yml YAML file ready to be configured.
+See the following sections to learn some of the more common ways to customize your pipeline.

-You can use Azure Pipelines to build your Go projects without needing to set up any infrastructure of your own.
+You can use Azure Pipelines to build your Go projects without setting up any infrastructure of your own.
 You can use Linux, macOS, or Windows agents to run your builds.

 Update the following snippet in your